mmbmf1/mmbmf1/posts/pagination-strategies.md

 ## The Problem

-Returning all data is slow and consumes excessive bandwidth.
+Returning all data can be slow and consume excessive bandwidth for large datasets.

 ```typescript
 const result = await query('SELECT * FROM users');